Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

-The results of the randomisation process shown in Figure~\ref{fig:boxplot_RT8} suggest a polarised environment, however we can also use more standard methods to show polarised groups within the network.
-The tendency that people have to create groups based on a shared characteristic is a common phenomenon in many social networks~\cite{newman2003social}.
+The results of the randomisation process shown in Figure~\ref{fig:boxplot_RT8} suggest a polarised environment.
+However we can also use more standard methods to show polarised groups within the network.
+The tendency of people creating groups based on a shared characteristic is a common phenomenon in many social networks~\cite{newman2003social}.
 These groups --- the network communities --- can lead to a polarised environment in the context of a referendum, where people either vote in favour or against it~\cite{o2017integrating}.
-In this section we uncover communities based on the sentiment the users share in the network, and validate them with annotated data.